Coming This Summer: A new online project and permit application and tracking system!

 How you can get involved:

 Please sign up in the Get Project Alerts box (above) if you would like to receive updates on the project and/or attend one of the stakeholder meetings.
-SF Planning and DBI staff will be offering at least 2 demonstrations of the new system in the spring of 2013, to all interested members of the public.

 If you can't attend these demonstrations or any other public meetings, you can still stay informed by downloading the meeting presentations below: